syncfusion-content/asp.netwebforms-docs/aspnet/DateTimePicker/Display-format.md

 * ss – Seconds.
 * tt - The AM/PM designator.

-In the following example, set DateTimeFormat to fulldatetime format.
+In the following example, set DateTimeFormat to full datetime format.

 In the ASPX page, include the following DateTimePicker control code example.